Godzilla-Plasters-China/hello-world/README.md

 # hello-world
-A place to stow all my Python coding experience\n
+A place to stow all my Python coding experience.
 Been doing many things, so it's quite unfortunate I never actually got to writing code as i wished to do for so long.